Some rainbows over white clouds to brighten up your day

 These are Swedish butter cookies or Spritz Cookies.
 Buttery, crisp yet tender – basically the ones we used to get in those cookie tins – I used to love them as a kid!!
 I just dipped them in some white chocolate for clouds and added sprinkles 😋

 These are traditionally made during holidays with a cookie press – one with multiple decorative templates.
 These weren’t easy to pipe for sure!
-Well, you do gain some arm muscle strength 💪 The end result is definitely worth it!
+Well, you do gain some arm muscle strength 💪

 The key to a good cookie is how well you cream your butter and sugar – good 5-7 minutes to allow the sugar to dissolve and also incorporate more air into the batter, making your cookies lighter in texture.

 You don’t need to put parchment paper on your baking sheet as the dough has enough butter in it.
 Also, preferably use aluminium baking sheet instead of the non-stick ones.

 227g (1 cup) unsalted butter at room temperature

 100g (½ cup) granulated white sugar

 1 large egg

 1/2 Tsp salt

 Optional for garnish – sprinkles, candied cherries, coloured sugars, nuts

 Food colours of choice – I used red, yellow, green and blue.